 Since March 2017, almost all parliamentarians listed in the present case have been attacked or otherwise intimidated with impunity by law enforcement officers and/or pro-government officials and supporters during demonstrations and/or at their homes.
-Protests intensified in Venezuela after President Maduro announced the convening of a National Constituent Assembly - which was subsequently elected on 30 July 2017 - to rewrite the Constitution, but which instead has since appropriated and exercised many of the constitutional functions assigned to the National Assembly, which has not received any government funding since August 2016.
+Protests intensified in Venezuela after President Maduro announced the convening of a national constituent assembly - which was

 Invoking flagrante delicto, Mr. Juan Requesens was arrested and detained on 7 August 2018 on accusations of involvement in the alleged assassination attempt on President Maduro three days earlier.
 There have been serious concerns about his treatment in detention and respect for due process.
 Nine other members of the National Assembly spent up to four years in detention in recent years and continue to be subject to reportedly politically motivated legal proceedings.
-The latest case concerns that of Deputy Speaker Mr. Edgar Zambrano, who was arrested on 8 May 2019 and detained in a military prison, reportedly in prolonged incommunicado detention, before being released on parole on 17 September this year.
+The latest case concerns that of Deputy Speaker Edgar Zambrano, who was arrested on 8 May 2019 and detained in a military prison, reportedly in prolonged incommunicado detention, before being released on parole on 17 September this year.
 On 26 April 2019, Mr. Gilber Caro was arbitrarily arrested and detained a second time without any notification to his lawyers and family of his place of detention and the reasons for his arrest.
 He was released on 17 June 2019.